domain-centric/template_engine/README.md

   var template = TextTemplate('Hello {{name}}.');
   // See also FileTemplate and WebTemplate var engine = TemplateEngine(variables: {'name': 'world'});
-  var model = engine.parse(template);
+  var parseResult = engine.parse(template);
-  // Here you could additionally mutate or validate the model if needed. print(engine.render(model)); // should print 'Hello world.';
+  // Here you could additionally mutate or validate the parseResult if needed. print(engine.render(parseResult)); // should print 'Hello world.';
 }
 ```